-People in this layer are referred to as "one's own people" (zijiren, 自己人).
+People in this layer are referred to as "one's own people" (zijiren 自己人).
 Zijiren can be relied on in a pinch to provide money or other assistance.
-When a zijiren has a difficulty, one is obligated by the guanxi to contribute monetary or other aid to see them through their hardship.
-The accounts related to the gift-giving rituals described by Kipnis are handled differently with zijiren.
-For example, when zijiren give red envelopes of money at a wedding or other occasion, the household accepts the gift, records it, keeps the red envelope as a sign that the intent of the giver has been accepted, and then returns the money the next morning.
+When a zijiren has a difficulty, one is obligated by guanxi to contribute monetary or other aid to see them through their hardship.
+When zijiren give red envelopes of money at a wedding or other gift-giving occasion, the household accepts the gift, records it, keeps the red envelope as a sign that the giver's intent has been accepted, and then returns the money the next morning.
 This is done because there is so much sharing back and forth of resources that they are said to be as close as members of the actual household themselves.
-When the head of household is returning the money, the giver protests that the household must keep the gift, there is much pushing back and forth with loud protestations.
+When the head of household is returning the money, the giver insists that the household must keep the gift, and there is much pushing back and forth with loud protestations.
 In the end, whether or not the head of household keeps the money depends on the household's actual need.
 If there is no need, the giver accepts the return of the money.
 If the household needs the money to cover the cost of the celebration, the giver insists on giving the gift, and in the end, the head of household acquiesces and keeps the money.

 The next layer is made up of people with whom one exchanges gifts.
-The guanxi is more distant than that binding household members to zijiren, but the relationship is closer than one of mere acquaintances.
-This relationship is described as lishangwanglai (禮上往來) or one of exchanging gifts.
+The guanxi is more distant than that which binds household members to zijiren, but the relationship is closer than one of mere acquaintances.
+This relationship is described as lishangwanglai 禮上往來, or one of exchanging gifts.
 The bases for guanxi at this level include more distant kin, co-workers, teacher-student, and neighbors with whom one has fewer interactions.
 This is also the level for the basis of having the same surname without being related.
-Among the Hakka, speaking the same dialect is also a basis for this layer of guanxi.
+Speaking the same dialect is also a basis for this layer of guanxi.
+Interactions at this level are more instrumental.
+Relationships here are cultivated and maintained for the purpose of furthering business relationships or for currying political favors (Yan 1996:24; Yang 1994, 2002).